beemi/playwright-automation-test-framework/README.md

-#  🎉 Playwright UI Automation Framework  🎉
+# 🌟 Playwright UI Automation Framework 🌟

-This repository contains the UI automation framework for the [simple web application](https://ecommerce-playground.lambdatest.io/index.php?route=common/home)
+This repository contains the UI automation framework for the 🌐 simple web application.
-The framework is built using [Playwright](https://playwright.dev/), test are written in [Typescript](https://www.typescriptlang.org/), and the test runner is [Jest](https://jestjs.io/), and the test reporter is [Allure](https://docs.qameta.io/allure/), and the test data is generated using [Faker](https://www.npmjs.com/package/faker),
+The framework is built using 🎭 Playwright, tests are written in 🔠 Typescript, with 🏃 Jest as the test runner,
+📈 Allure for test reporting,
+and 🎲 Faker for test data generation.

 ![alt text](docs/playwright-logo.png)